-While organizing the operational risk management process, the Bank takes into account regulatory requirements.
-Resolutions and recommendations of the Polish Financial Supervision Authority (including Recommendation M, Recommendation H and Recommendation D) are the starting point for preparation of framework for the operational risk control and management system in the Bank and the Group.
+While organizing the operational risk management process, the Bank takes into account regulatory requirements, which are the starting point for preparation of framework for the operational risk control and management system in the Bank and the Group.

 General principle of operational risk management in the Bank is to minimize it that is to reduce the causes of operational events, the probability of their occurrence and the severity of potential consequences.
 Cost vs benefits analysis is considered while deciding on an acceptable operational risk level.